 Benefits of a water softener are plainly obvious to anyone living with hard Arizona water.
 Many consider a water softener a requirement in order to enjoy the water at all while protecting their home.
 Arizona’s hard water really affects quality of life.
 Left unchecked it ruins clothes and causes costly damage you home and appliances.
-White spots and scale buildup on dishes, tubs, sinks, showers, glassware, windows and more are are embarrassing and hard to clean.
+White spots and scale buildup on dishes, tubs, sinks, showers, glassware, windows and more are embarrassing and hard to clean.

-If you are researching softeners you know what it’s like to live with hard water.
+If you are researching softeners, you know what it’s like to live with hard water.
 You are likely tired of wasting so much time and money cleaning, you want to feel and look good when you bath, you want your clothes to be bright and white and you want to protect your home, appliances and our environment.

-Which to choose: Salt free or Salt-Based?
+Which softener technology to choose: Salt free or Salt-Based?

 Your research for a water softener will show two types of water softeners, those that don’t use salt and those that do.
 Salt free water softeners employ a variety of methods or technologies to soften water.
 Salt-based water softeners are based on the science of ion exchange.

-Did you know Ion exchange salt-based softeners have been around for decades and are the most common softener.
+Did you know ion exchange salt-based softeners have been around for decades and are the most common softener.
 You know the style; they are large, use salt, require power and need a waste drain.
 Basically, ion exchange works by exchanging hard water minerals for salt.
 Hard water minerals are removed from the water and replaced with an equivalent amount of salt.
 To clarify, this is why it is called ion exchange.
 Compared to salt free softeners they are complicated, expensive, larger, loud and even outlawed in entire jurisdictions.
 Also, required maintenance for ion exchange softeners is higher and more expensive than most salt free alternatives.